alvonruff/isfdb-python3/README.md

 This repo contains the Python3 port of the ISFDB.
-This work is currently in progress.
+Final testing is currently in progress.

 Let's say the isfdb.org is down, the founders are not responding, and the wiki at isfdb.org is not available.
 How would one bootstrap a new version of isfdb.org?
 Here are the steps needed to bringup a new version of the web site.